telerik/ajax-docs/api/server/Telerik.Web.UI/RadUpload.md

 #### Remarks
 Set this property to 0 in order to prevent the file size checking.

+###  OnClientAdded `String`

+Gets or sets the name of the client-side function which will be executed after
+            a new file input is added to a RadUpload instance.

 ###  OnClientAdding `String`

 Gets or sets the name of the client-side function which will be executed before
             a new file input is added to a RadUpload instance.

-###  OnClientAdded `String`
+###  OnClientClearing `String`

-Gets or sets the name of the client-side function which will be executed after
-            a new file input is added to a RadUpload instance.
+Gets or sets the name of the client-side function which will be executed before a file input field is
+            cleared in a RadUpload instance using the Clear button.

 ###  OnClientDeleting `String`